AC Fracture Overview

 A broken shoulder bone in and around the AC joint is commonly treated in a sling and with other conservative measures such as rest, ice and activity modifications.
 Dr. Millett may recommend shoulder surgery if there is a moderate amount of bone displacement so the bones can be brought back together and placed in the proper position.
 Surgery is also often recommended in patients who have experienced an open AC fracture or if the broken bone has ruptured through the skin.

-For additional information on an AC fracture, or to learn more about treatment options for a broken shoulder bone, please contact Dr. Peter Millett, orthopedic surgeon and sports medicine specialist in the Vail, Aspen and Denver, Colorado area.
+For additional information on an AC fracture, or to learn more about treatment options for a broken shoulder bone, please contact the practice of Dr. Peter Millett.